 The recent outbreak of this virus has caused panic among the public.
+A coronavirus is a kind of common virus that causes an infection in your nose, sinuses, or upper throat.
 After the news was published regarding its spread from China to other countries there has been huge panic regarding the virus.
-In Nepal, there has been one reported case of a person being infected with this virus.
-So what is this coronavirus and how dangerous is it?
+The virus can lead to pneumonia, respiratory failure, septic shock, and death.
+In world 1,48,59,811 reported cases 6,13,367 death and 89,12,303 recovered from COVID-19.
+In Nepal, there have been 17,844 reported cases of 40 death, and 11868 recovered with this virus.
+So what is a coronavirus, symptoms, and how to prevent?
 We have all the answers you need to know.

 Common Symptoms of Coronavirus